Youyou117/Healthcare-Analysis/README.md

 #### 4. Analyze in terms of Economic impact

-1. What is the economic impact of cardiovascular disease in Canada?
+a.
+What is the economic impact of cardiovascular disease in Canada?

-2. What are the most realistic approaches to minimizing the economic impact of cardiovascular disease in Canada?
+b.
+What are the most realistic approaches to minimizing the economic impact of cardiovascular disease in Canada?

-3. How does the fixed and variable cost of dealing with cardiovascular diseases look like?
+c.
+How does the fixed and variable cost of dealing with cardiovascular diseases look like?
 Has it increased over the years?

-4. What are some of the KPIs that can be identified through the dataset to measure the economic
+d.
+What are some of the KPIs that can be identified through the dataset to measure the economic